List of Warriors characters: Power of Three

-The Power of Three series covers events in the story from The Sight to Sunrise.
+Power of Three covers events from The Sight to Sunrise.
 It details the coming-of-age of three ThunderClan warriors, two of whom were born with special powers.

 Hollyleaf

 Warrior of ThunderClan.
 Sister of Jayfeather and Lionblaze.
+She runs away from the Clans for a time upon the realization that she has no powers, and after she murders Ashfur.
+She eventually returns to ThunderClan.

 Jayfeather

 ThunderClan's medicine cat after Leafpool.
-He is blind and can enter the dreams of other cats.
+He is blind, and can enter the dreams of other cats.
 He also has the ability to sense others' feelings and thoughts.

 Lionblaze

 Warrior of ThunderClan.
-He was granted the ability to never be wounded.
+He was granted the ability to never be wounded in battle.

 Omen of the Stars

-The Omen of the Stars series covers events in the story from The Fourth Apprentice to The Last Hope.
+Omen of the Stars covers events from The Fourth Apprentice to The Last Hope.
 It details the Clans fighting against the spirits of vengeful Dark Forest cats in a battle called the Great Battle.

 Dovewing

 Warrior of ThunderClan who was given the ability to hear far beyond what a normal cat could.
-She later left ThunderClan to live in ShadowClan with her mate, Tigerstar.
-Mother of Shadowsight, Lightleap, and Pouncestep.
+She later left ThunderClan to live in ShadowClan with her mate, the second Tigerstar.
+Mother of Shadowsight and Lightleap.

 Ivypool

-Warrior of ThunderClan who served as a spy in the Dark Forest.
+Deputy of ThunderClan who served as a spy in the Dark Forest.
 Sister to Dovewing.
 Mother of Bristlefrost.